Matz: Full Compliance with Call Report Filing Deadlines Still the Goal

 NCUA informed the remaining 84 credit unions in mid-June of penalties they faced, and the agency advised them they could reduce their penalties by signing a consent agreement.
 NCUA also said it would initiate administrative hearings against credit unions that did not consent.

 Several credit unions subsequently provided the agency with information about circumstances that led to their filing late.
 NCUA determined 22 of those credit unions would not be penalized.

 Assessment of penalties primarily depended on three factors: the credit union’s asset size, the length of the delay, and whether the credit union had been late the previous quarter in filing its Call Report.

 NCUA in January sent a Letter to Credit Unions about assessing civil money penalties against credit unions that did not meet the Call Report filing deadlines.
 The agency subsequently began sending reminder messages about the Call Report filing deadline that included information on how to receive technical support to handle filing problems.
-NCUA also produced a video (opens new window) describing how to file Call Reports.
+NCUA also produced a video (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) describing how to file Call Reports.